itucsdb1513/itucsdb1513/docs/developer/member4.rst

 Initializing the Table
 ++++++++++++++++++++++
-* The Capture Table can be initialized by pressing the *Initialize Table* button that is below of the tables.
+* The Rule History Table can be initialized by pressing the *Initialize Table* button that is below of the tables.
 * When the table is initialized it shows 8 rules.

   **SQL statement for initializing the Rules History Table **